SciresM/MysteryGiftTool/README.md

 Automatic tracking/downloading/decryption/extraction of Gen VI/VII Mystery Gifts/PGL Regulations.

-Note: Automatic decryption/extraction requires building [CTRAesEngine](https://github.com/SciresM/CTRAesEngine) and inserting the built DLL into the MysteryGiftTool source directory.
+Note: Automatic decryption/extraction requires you to dump the arm 9 bootrom from your own 3DS.

 Note: MysteryGiftTool makes use of [PKHeX-Core](https://github.com/kwsch/PKHeX).